 If you are Hungary bound with your TESOL qualification, you are about to meet a Central European country with a turbulent yet fascinating recent history.

-However, few schools advertise on the net and so expect to go, and send CVs in person and follow up.
+Since joining the EU there has been a healthy demand for English and better work prospects for the EFL teacher.
+However, few schools advertise on the net and so expect to go, drop in to language schools and leave a CV/resume in person, and then follow up.
 There is a thriving language school market and so networking is a good idea and there are now a few Facebook groups for English teachers, local blogs and even a company that will find students for you: Learn English Budapest.

 TEFL tips for teaching English in Hungary: